-My cousin Lynda Sykes wrote this about her visit to Mabee’s Corners, after reading about my ‘sighting’ of the road sign for it.
+My cousin Lynda Sykes wrote this about her visit to Mabee’s Corners many years ago, after reading about my ‘sighting’ of the road sign for it.
 She graciously gave me permission to post it.
 Lynda is the editor and collaborator of Charles Kipp’s WWII memoir Because We Are Canadians.

 Ever since I can remember anything, I remember Grandma telling me many times with great pride how her family came to found Mabee’s Corners, which I vaguely knew was somewhere down around near Tillsonburg.

 Grandma told me that her great-great-great (I don’t remember now how many “greats”) grandparents got married on the three-way crossroads of Mabee’s Corners.
 There was nothing there at the time – just the intersection of the three roads.
 She said the bride came from one direction, the bridegroom came from another direction, and the preacher came from the third direction.
 They all met at the intersection and the preacher married them there at the crossroads.
 After they were married, the young couple was looking for a place to settle, and so they decided to settle at that same crossroads.
 And thus, they founded Mabee’s Corners.
 Real romantic story, right?